 The goal of worship, and all of life, is to glorify God...and enjoy him forever.

 Friendship's pastor is Rev. Robert Russell Drake.
 Bob studied philosophy at Bethel College (St. Paul) and theology at Westminster Theological Seminary (Philadelphia).
 He received an M.A. in Humanities from Western Kentucky University, and did two years of additional graduate work in American Studies at the University of Minnesota (Minneapolis).
 He was ordained in the Orthodox Presbyterian Church in 1972.
 After pastoral work in Philadelphia and campus ministry in Minneapolis, he joined the Presbyterian Church in America in 1983 to become the pastor of Covenant Reformed Presbyterian Church in Asheville, North Carolina.
 He retired from that church after 31 years of ministry and now serves as Stated Supply at Friendship.
 Bob's wife, Vicki, is an editorial assistant with World News Group.
 They raised four children, have sixteen grandchildren, and in April 2017, became great-grandparents!

 Friendship is part of the Presbyterian Church in America (PCA), an evangelical denomination formed in 1973.
 It honors the Bible as the inspired and inerrant word of God, and our absolute authority.
-We are one of over 30 congregations in Western Carolina Presbytery, which is one of more than 80 presbyteries nationwide.
+We are one of over 30 congregations in Highlands Presbytery, which is one of more than 80 presbyteries nationwide.
 The PCA agrees with other Reformed churches in our debt to the Heidelberg Catechism, Belgic Confession, and Canons of Dordt.